Large Sample Properties of Partitioning-Based Series Estimators: Simulations

-The results are presented in Table \ref{table: simuls}.
-Column ``RMSE'' reports (simulated) root mean squared error for point estimators, while the columns ``CR'' and ``IL'' report coverage rate and average interval length of pointwise $95\%$ nominal confidence intervals at $x=0.5$.
-The columns under ``Uniform'' present uniform inference results, and include the three measures previously used by \cite{Hall-Horowitz_2013_AoS}: proportion of values covered with probability at least $95\%$ (CP), average coverage errors (ACE), and the average width of the confidence band (AW).
-The more stringent criterion of uniform coverage rate (UCR) is also reported.
-For $B$-splines, we employing either the infeasible IMSE-optimal size choice ($\kappa_\mathtt{IMSE}$), a rule-of-thumb estimate ($\hat{\kappa}_\mathtt{ROT}$), or a direct plug-in estimate ($\hat{\kappa}_\mathtt{DPI}$).
+Table \ref{table: simuls} reports (simulated) root mean squared error for point estimators (column ``RMSE''), coverage rate and average interval length of pointwise $95\%$ nominal confidence intervals at $x=0.5$ (columns ``CR'' and ``AL''), and analogous uniform inference results (columns under ``Uniform'').
+For $B$-splines, $\kappa$ is set using either an infeasible IMSE-optimal choice ($\kappa_\mathtt{IMSE}$), a rule-of-thumb estimate ($\hat{\kappa}_\mathtt{ROT}$), or a direct plug-in estimate ($\hat{\kappa}_\mathtt{DPI}$).
 For wavelets, the tuning parameter is instead the resolution level (resp., $s_{\mathtt{IMSE}}$, $\hat{s}_{\mathtt{ROT}}$, or $\hat{s}_{\mathtt{DPI}}$), which is the logarithm of the number of subintervals (to base $2$).
-See \S SA-8 for more implementation details of the tuning parameter selectors.
-Finally, the table reports all four (estimation and) inference methods discussed in this paper, indexed by $j=0,1,2,3$.
-Due to the lack of smoothness of low-order wavelet bases, plug-in bias correction ($j=3$) is practically cumbersome and hence not implemented.
+Finally, Table \ref{table: simuls} reports all four (estimation and) inference methods discussed in this paper ($j=0,1,2,3$), except for wavelets with plug-in bias correction ($j=3$) because of the lack of smoothness of low-order wavelet bases.

-All the numerical findings are consistent with our theoretical results.
-To briefly summarize: robust bias-correction seems to perform quite well, always delivering close-to-correct coverage, both pointwise and uniformly.
-The improvement is less pronounced for wavelets since the number of basis increases rapidly with the resolution.
-However, if the underlying model is highly nonlinear, bias correction does make a difference.
-In addition, the numerical performance of our rule-of-thumb (ROT) and direct plug-in (DPI) knot selection procedures for tensor-product partitions worked well in this simulation study.
-More details and additional results are reported in \S SA-9 in the SA, which also plots the confidence bands.
+Numerical findings are consistent with our theoretical results.
+Robust bias correction seems to perform quite well, always delivering close-to-correct coverage, both pointwise and uniformly.
+In addition, our rule-of-thumb (ROT) and direct plug-in (DPI) knot selection procedures for tensor-product partitions exhibited good numerical performance.